Santa Rosa hitchhiker murders: Arthur Leigh Allen

 Arthur Leigh Allen, of Vallejo, owned a mobile home at Sunset Trailer Park in Santa Rosa at the time of the murders.
 He had been fired from his Valley Springs Elementary School teaching position for suspected child molestation in 1968 and was a full-time student at Sonoma State University.
 Allen was arrested on September 27, 1974, by the Sonoma County Sheriff's Office and charged with child molestation in an unrelated case involving a young boy.
 He pleaded guilty on March 14, 1975, and was imprisoned at Atascadero State Hospital until late 1977.
 Robert Graysmith, in his book Zodiac Unmasked, claimed that a Sonoma County sheriff revealed that chipmunk hairs were found on all of the Santa Rosa Hitchhiker victims and that Allen had been collecting and studying the same species.
-Allen was the main suspect in the Zodiac case from 1971 until the present.
+Allen has been the main suspect in the Zodiac case since 1971.

 Ted Bundy

 After his capture for similar crimes in Washington, Colorado, Utah and Idaho, Ted Bundy was suspected in the murders.
 Bundy had spent time in neighboring Marin County, but was ruled out by a Sonoma County detective in the late-1970s and again in 1989.
 Detailed credit card records reveal that Bundy was in Washington State on the dates of some of the disappearances.
 A 2011 San Francisco Chronicle article noted that the dates of the receipts show that there would have been enough time for Bundy to drive to California and then drive back to Washington.
 Bundy was known to drive hundreds of miles to commit a murder and confessed to having murdered in California.
-Investigators also rule Bundy out because they believe that the killer likely lived in the Santa Rosa area and someone who worked as a mail carrier or a public utility worker, would have been familiar with the remote, rural locations where the victims were recovered.
+Investigators also rule Bundy out because they believe that the killer likely lived in the Santa Rosa area and worked as a mail carrier or a public utility worker, who would have been familiar with the remote, rural locations where the victims were recovered.